The Complex Commercial Litigation Law Review: China

 If the contracting expression is not genuine or not out of the free will of parties, the contract might be revocable in the following situations:

-- the contract was reached due to material misunderstandings;
+- the contract was reached owing to material misunderstandings;

-- the contents of the contract are obviously unfair to one party; or
+- the content of the contract is obviously unfair to one party owing to this party's dangerous or unfavourable position or lack of judgment; or

 - the contract was reached by fraud, coercion or by taking advantage of the other party's unfavourable position.